Beaches in Malaysia

 Image credit: @andregadia

-Come night time, Pantai Cenang’s beach bars are chilled out places for unwinding with a beer or two.
+Come night time, and you will see Pantai Cenang’s beach bars are chilled out places for unwinding with a beer or two.
+If you’re thinking of a romantic getaway, Pantai Cenang beach delivers as well.
 Catch the sunset at Ah Chong Beach Bar & Cafe or sit on bean bags while watching a fire show at Kalut Cafe N Bar.

 Getting there from Kuah town, Langkawi: Pantai Cenang beach is an 18-minute (~19km) drive from Kuah town.
 Affordable accommodation is also available in Pantai Cenang.